Nermin1996/Getting-and-Cleaning-data-course-project/README.md

 ### **Technologies**
 this project is created with **R 4.0.3**

-### **Project Description**
+### **Project's Description**
-the project prepares tidy dataset that can be used for downstream analysis in 7 successive steps shown in R.script file and can be summarized as follows:
+The project prepares tidy dataset that can be used for downstream analysis in 7 successive steps shown in R.script file and can be summarized as follows:

 1. Download the required files.
 2. read the data txt files.